fortuneonyeka/home-finder-react/README.md

-# React-Redux Blog App with Redux Toolkit
+# Home finder Real estate application.
 "This is a Real estate frontend application built with modern technologies and animations"